 This story was originally published by The Hechinger Report, a national nonprofit newsroom that reports on one topic: education.

 Published: Nov.
-08 at 10:30am EST. This article will be updated as more results are available.
+08 at 10:30am EST. For updated results follow links in each description.

 Over the past few years, it’s become clear that states need more money to support kids.
 Pandemic-related aid is long gone, but effects from that era still linger, evident in persistent child care shortages and ongoing child behavioral and mental health concerns.
 Now, states are increasingly trying to generate new sources of money to support young children, although in at least one state, a ballot measure was designed to pull back on just these kinds of efforts.